 LGBTQ Worship Resources

-Create Inclusive Space Congregational space can be exclusive space especially with regard to transgender individuals.
-For instance, most congregations still do not provide all-gender restroom facilities and this omission can be a considerable barrier for transgender persons who belong, attend, or visit your congregation.
-Providing at least one accessible all-gender restroom is an important sign […]
+Create Inclusive Space Congregational space can be an exclusive space, especially with regard to transgender individuals.
+For instance, most congregations still do not provide all-gender restroom facilities, and this omission can be a considerable barrier for transgender persons who belong, attend, or visit your congregation.
+Providing at least one accessible all-gender restroom is an important […]

 Transgender Day of Remembrance & Resilience 2024: A CLGS/PSR Chapel Service